ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 Highlight syntax errors:

 ![](img/examples/diagnostics-syntax.png)
-This would require a more powerful parser, that gives information about how the parse failed.
+This would require a more powerful parser that gives information about how the parse failed.

 Highlight semantic errors, like selecting all variables in a `GROUP BY`: